laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Small prio

+- Adjust sounds of countdown / female/male voice that counts down.
+- Think about a nice congratulations animation / screen.
 - Set reminder for workout.
 - menu not visible by default on non-first app launch ever.
 - styles trough Provider instead of globals